WSMorrison/Hard_Parkers/DEVELOPMENTANDDEPLOYMENT.md

 >Update:
 >
 >Elephant SQL shuttered in early 2025.
-The [Neon](https://neon.tech/) was selected to host the website because it has free hosting for Postgres, and is easy to use.
+[Neon](https://neon.tech/) was selected to host the website because it has free hosting for Postgres, and is easy to use.
 >
 >Create a Neon account if there isn't an existing one, then log in to access the dashboard.
 >